 - SIBs other than SIB1 and posSIBs are carried in SystemInformation (SI) messages, which are transmitted on the DL-SCH.
 Only SIBs or posSIBs having the same periodicity can be mapped to the same SI message.
 SIBs and posSIBs are mapped to the different SI messages.
 Each SI message is transmitted within periodically occurring time domain windows (referred to as SI-windows with same length for all SI messages).
 Each SI message is associated with an SI-window and the SI-windows of different SI messages do not overlap.
 That is, within one SI-window only the corresponding SI message is transmitted.
 An SI message may be transmitted a number of times within the SI-window.
 Any SIB or posSIB except SIB1 can be configured to be cell specific or area specific, using an indication in SIB1.
 The cell specific SIB is applicable only within a cell that provides the SIB while the area specific SIB is applicable within an area referred to as SI area, which consists of one or several cells and is identified by systemInformationAreaID;

 - The mapping of SIBs to SI messages is configured in schedulingInfoList, while the mapping of posSIBs to SI messages is configured in posSchedulingInfoList.
-Each SIB is contained only in a single SI message and each SIB and posSIB is contained at most once in that SI message;
+Each SIB is contained only in a single SI message whereas a posSIB may be mapped to multiple SI messages where each instance of such posSIB is differentiated by other attributes such as GNSS Types, encryption, etc. Each SIB and posSIB is contained at most once in that SI message;

 - For a UE in RRC_CONNECTED, the network can provide system information through dedicated signalling using the RRCReconfiguration message, e.g. if the UE has an active BWP with no common search space configured to monitor system information, paging, or upon request from the UE.